 1. Emergency Fund

 All missionary personnel will be responsible for raising $400.00 for his/her part in the emergency fund.
 (The emergency fund is based on $400.00 per adult.)
 Missionary personnel may raise the $400.00 while on deputation or give $20.00 monthly until they have placed $400.00 in the emergency fund.
-In the case of an emergency, missionary personnel can borrow from this fund.
+In the case of an emergency, missionary personnel may request monies from this fund upon written approval from sending pastor.
 An emergency defined is an immediate threat to life or limb or the destruction of property.
-If the missionary is not able to repay the amount borrowed while on the field, he will be expected to repay when he returns home on furlough.
+After all other efforts to raise needed funds have been exhausted, agreement will be made between the mission, the missionary, and the sending pastor as to how the funds will be reimbursed to the emergency fund.
+If the missionary is not able to reimburse the amount requested while on the field, he will be expected to reimburse the amount when he returns home on furlough.

 2. Transportation Fund

 Adult missionary personnel will raise monthly support for their return passage.
 The amount needed is based on the cost of return passage divided by the number of months the missionary personnel are to be on the field.

 Missionary couples may draw a total of $500 per month from their backlog for a life insurance and/or retirement program.
 Single missionaries may draw a total of $250 per month for this purpose.
 Quarterly Self-Employment Social Security is paid from the accounts of those who come under Social Security.
 Missionaries not covered under Social Security may place the equivalent amount into their private retirement plans.